When you’re new to essential oils, it’s best to start small. Choose your must-have essential oils with help from an aromatherapist.

 - It’s best to skip all species of eucalyptus for babies and toddlers under 2.

 - For kiddos ages 2-10, use the species Eucalyptus radiata or E. smithii instead of the standard E. globulus.
 They’re lower in eucalyptol.

-- You can use any eucalyptus species for anyone over ten.
-Since I have young children, I just keep E. radiata around and use it on everyone.
+- You can use any eucalyptus species for children over ten.
+Since I have young children, I simply keep E. radiata around and use it on everyone.

 Along with using eucalyptus for respiratory support, I often add it to homemade antimicrobial blends.